PPgp/wpp2022/README.md

 ## Installation and usage

-As with any GitHub R package, you can install it using the **devtools** package:
+As with any GitHub R package, you can install it using the **devtools** package.
+In addition, as the package is quite big you might need to increase the timeout for the download:

 ```
 library(devtools)
+options(timeout = 600)
 install_github("PPgp/wpp2022")
 ```

 All datasets described below can be accessed via the function `data()`, e.g.